Our Services

 In early stages, it's mostly cosmetic.
 But untreated infections can worsen over time, spread to other nails, and cause discomfort — especially in people with diabetes or circulation issues.

 If you're experiencing similar symptoms on the skin of your feet—such as itching, burning, or peeling between the toes—you may want to rule out athlete's foot, which often occurs alongside nail infections and can make treatment more complicated.
-You can use this free symptom checker for Tinea Pedis (Athlete's Foot) to help identify what's happening and guide your next steps.
+You can check your symptoms now with Ubie's free AI-powered symptom checker for Tinea Pedis (Athlete's Foot) to help identify what's happening and guide your next steps.

 Nails grow slowly.
 Very slowly.